 Vancouver, British Columbia, a city on the Pacific Coast of Canada, is renowned for its extremely scenic location, surrounded by mountains and water.
 The city offers many waterfront activities, festivals, fairs, and parks at which you can enjoy the nice summer weather.
 Therefore it is not surprising that August is one of the most popular times to visit; book early and expect higher prices and bigger crowds.

 The third largest metropolitan area in Canada, Vancouver has notably different weather conditions from much of the rest of the country, including Calgary, Toronto, and Montreal, three of the country's other popular destinations.

-Visiting Vancouver in August is a wonderful experience as the city with all its natural beauty is quite reliably in summer mode, with long warm, sunny days and less rain than any other month other than July.
-Weather is warm and comforting and rarely scorching.
+Visiting Vancouver in August is a wonderful experience—the city with so much natural beauty quite reliably has long warm, sunny days and less rain than any month (other than July).

 What to Pack